keras-team/keras/CONTRIBUTING.md

 Your code doesn't work, and you have determined that the issue lies with Keras?
 Follow these steps to report a bug.

 1. Your bug may already be fixed.
-Make sure to update to the current Keras master branch, as well as the latest Theano/TensorFlow/CNTK master branch.
+Please make sure to update to the current Keras master branch, as well as the latest Theano/TensorFlow/CNTK master branch.
 To easily update Theano: `pip install git+git://github.com/Theano/Theano.git --upgrade`

 2. Search for similar issues.
 Make sure to delete `is:open` on the issue search to find solved tickets as well.
 It's possible somebody has encountered this bug already.
 Also remember to check out Keras' [FAQ](http://keras.io/faq/).
 Still having a problem?
 Open an issue on Github to let us know.